ruipedro-pinheiro/push_swap/README.md

 ## About the Project

-`push_swap` is a sorting algorithm project where we must sort a stack of integers using a very limited set of instructions.
-The goal isn't just to sort, but to sort using the **minimum number of operations** possible.
+`push_swap` is a sorting algorithm project where we must sort a stack of integers using a limited set of instructions.
+We need to be efficient and "greedy", not just code a working algorithm.

-We are graded on efficiency:
+Performance targets:
-- **100 Numbers:** Target < 700 operations
+- **100 Numbers:** < 700 operations
-- **500 Numbers:** Target < 5500 operations
+- **500 Numbers:** < 5500 operations

 ---